Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Log-Normally-Distributed Self-Interference Over Small Spatial Neighborhoods

 where $\ind{\cdot}$ is the indicator function.
 Similarly, let $\cdf{\distgaussij}{X}$ be the \gcdf of the normal distribution $\distgaussij \triangleq \distgauss{\muij}{\varij}$ evaluated at $X$.
 For each $(i,j)$, the \gls{ks} statistic $\ksij \in \brackets{0,1}$ can be written as

 which describes the maximum absolute difference in cumulative density between two distributions and therefore serves as a measure of similarity between the distributions.
-A $\ksij \lesssim 0.1$ indicates that self-interference over the $(i,j)$-th neighborhood closely follows a log-normal distribution, whereas higher $\ksij$ indicates poorer fitting.
+A $\ksij \leq 0.1$ indicates that self-interference over the $(i,j)$-th neighborhood closely follows a log-normal distribution, whereas higher $\ksij$ indicates poorer fitting.

 In \figref{fig:lognormal-b}, we plot the \gcdf of ${\ksij}$ over the nearly 6.5 million neighborhoods (i.e., for each $(i,j)$).
 We have plotted this for a neighborhood size of $\nbrtwotwo$, as well as $\nbroneone$ and $\nbrthreethree$; for now, consider $\nbrtwotwo$.
 We see that nearly $50$\% are within $\kappa_{ij} \leq 0.07$, over $80$\% are within $\kappa_{ij} \leq 0.1$, and nearly $95$\% are within $\kappa_{ij} \leq 0.12$.
-This suggests that a large majority of neighborhoods are fairly well approximated by their fitted log-normal distributions.
+This suggests that the vast large majority of neighborhoods are well approximated by their fitted log-normal distributions.
 There exists a noteworthy upper tail with less than $1$\% of neighborhoods yielding $\kappa_{ij} \geq 0.15$, which indicates that select neighborhoods do not follow a log-normal distribution as closely as the overwhelming majority.
-Nonetheless, the log-normal nature of local neighborhoods is the foundation for the statistical model of self-interference we present henceforth, and we acknowledge that it may limit how well our model aligns with true measurements.
+Nonetheless, the log-normal nature of local neighborhoods is the foundation for the statistical model of self-interference we present henceforth, and we acknowledge that it may limit how well our model can capture the outliers of our measurements.

 Compared to $\nbroneone$, a neighborhood size of $\nbrtwotwo$ more often closely follows a log-normal distribution, a notable improvement of about $0.03$ in $\kappa_{ij}$ in distribution.
-A neighborhood size of $\nbrthreethree$ offers minor improvements over $\nbrtwotwo$ in terms of log-normal fit, but it is more desirable to use a smaller neighborhood to allow our model to capture finer spatial variability.
+A neighborhood size of $\nbrthreethree$ indeed offers improvements over $\nbrtwotwo$ in terms of log-normal fit, but these are marginal, making it more desirable to use a smaller neighborhood to allow our model to capture finer large-scale spatial variability.
 This motivates our use of a neighborhood size of $\nbrtwotwo$ henceforth with the understanding that others may be suitable as well.
+In addition, distributions other than log-normal could also used to capture this small-scale variability; we chose a log-normal because it fit well broadly across our measurements and because its statistical parameters can be captured succinctly with our proposed model, as we will see.